LeoFuso/argo/README.md

 ## Of License

-This plugin is licensed under the MIT License.
+This plugin is licensed under the Apache-2.0 License.
 See the [License](LICENSE) file for details.